-ECN MICROECONOMIC THEORY/THREE CREDITS
+ECN ECONOMICS FOR TEACHERS/THREE CREDITS

-501. Prerequisite: ECN 201 and ECN 202.
+- 500. Prerequisite: Graduate student status.
+A survey of selected principles of macro- and microeconomics.
+This course is designed to acquaint non-majors with the tenets of economics as they apply to current events, and to define the role of economics in the social sciences. - ECN MICROECONOMIC THEORY/THREE CREDITS - 501.
+Prerequisite: ECN 201 and ECN 202.
 Price Theory is the basis for economic decision-making by the individual and by the firm.
-The tools of this course are used to predict and explain the behavior of these two economic entities under various market conditions.

-ECN MACROECONOMIC THEORY/THREE CREDITS

-502. Prerequisite: ECN 201 and ECN 202.
+The tools of this course are used to predict and explain the behavior of these two economic entities under various market conditions. - ECN MACROECONOMIC THEORY/THREE CREDITS - 502.
+Prerequisite: ECN 201 and ECN 202.
 This course examines the determination of national income, employment, output, and price levels in the aggregate economy.
 The role played by fiscal and monetary policies is a critical component of the course.